-The last few years or so since Jack has started day care has been pretty rough on our whole family.
+The last few years or so since Jack has started school has been pretty rough on our whole family.
 We seem to get just about every cold or flu bug that goes around, even though I always try to do all the right things to keep our immune systems fully functioning.

 We’re lucky that we don’t seem to get anything quite as badly as everyone else does, but we definitely still get those colds and flus.
 Almost a year ago I had a pretty bad case of yucky sinuses at the end of a cold and there just didn’t seem to be anything I could do to finally put an end to it.
 I started reading about different suggestions online for natural remedies that I hadn’t tried yet and I came across some ideas for using essential oils.